mkkellogg/GaussianSplats3D/README.md

     new GaussianSplats3D.SplatLoader(splatBuffer).downloadFile('converted_file.splat');
 });
 ```
-This code will prompt your browser to automatically start downloading the converted `.splat` file.
+Both of the above methods will prompt your browser to automatically start downloading the converted `.splat` file.

-To convert a .PLY file on your machine, run the included nodejs script:
+The third option is to use the included nodejs script:

 ```
 node util/create-splat.js [path to .PLY] [output file] [compression level = 0] [alpha removal threshold = 1]